There’s an old joke that says, “The key to relationships is honesty and sincerity… and if you can fake that, the rest is easy.”

 Case in point?
 Rum.
 A concoction first invented to help preserve sugar cane and ship the agricultural wealth of the West Indies back to Europe, rum has been mostly relegated to the fluorescent umbrella punches and Libres that are a far cry from the original seafarers’ grog.
 Because of that, rum has become the drink you might order on vacation in the or Mexico but not what you drink when you get home and shift back to your more urbane , Scotch or red wine.

-Obviously, rum manufacturers would like to that and they want to do so by attracting legal drinking age (LDA) consumers while the young drinkers are busy establishing the preferences that might last them a lifetime.
+Obviously, rum manufacturers would like to that and they want to do so by attracting legal drinking age (LDA) consumers while the young drinkers are busy establishing the brand preferences that might last them a lifetime.
 How?
 Authenticity.

 Captain Morgan, namesake of his eponymous spiced rum, is a flamboyantly fey pirate who supposedly swilled his liquor of choice as he plundered the Seven Seas.
-A fascinating story, perhaps, but one dreamt up in the distiller's marketing department, not history books.
+A fascinating story, perhaps, but one dreamt up in the distiller’s department, not history books.

 William Grant & Sons also created (or rather, appropriated) a colorful character to represent their rum – Norman Keith Collins, a Beat Generation tattoo artist nicknamed Sailor Jerry.
 In his case, the character may have actually existed but his connection to the liquor brand doesn’t go much further than the name and graphics on the label.